 In the contest between humans and any obstacle, there is no substitute for the iron will to win.
-Movies are replete with ‘underdog’ stories about those with a small chance of victory that prevails over long odds.
+Movies are replete with ‘underdog’ stories about those with a small chance of victory that prevail against long odds.
 “Rocky” the story of simpleton Rocky Balboa and his quest to be somebody, comes to mind, but the theme is much older.
 Ancient literature, including the Bible, is full of these exact kinds of stories.

 The oft-told tale of David and Goliath is a story about a boy, David, who was delivering food to his brothers at the battlefront where the Jews were in a stalemate with the massive army of the Philistines.
 As David arrived, he saw that King Saul was refusing the challenge made twice daily by a giant of the Philistine Army to engage in single combat, man to man, as a way to settle the war.
 David was outraged over the taunts made by Goliath and he accepted the challenge to face him.
 Fearful King Saul offered David his armor, but David refused, instead taking only his sling and a few smooth stones.